Estimated reading time: 7 minutes

 Brainstorm ways your church can build on its strengths and address its weaknesses.

-Monitor them monthly and manage them through a performance management process.
+Monitor goals monthly and manage them through a performance management process.

 Budgeting ensures responsible stewardship of church financial resources.

-This process should include looking at how the ministry spends its resources and plans to invest in those things that further its mission.
+This process should include looking at how the ministry spends its resources and how it plans to invest in those things that further its mission.

 Look also at those capital equipment needs and put a plan and budget in place to ensure the funds are available when needed.